sfu-ireceptor/turnkey-service/README.md

 # iReceptor Service Turnkey

-Build your own AIRR-seq repository.
-Then we will add it to the [iReceptor gateway](https://gateway.ireceptor.org/).
+A quick and easy way to build your own AIRR-seq repository.

 ## What is it?
-An easy-to-install package containing:
 - a database
-- a web application exposing that database using the [iReceptor API](https://github.com/sfu-ireceptor/api)
+- a web application exposing that database through the [iReceptor API](https://github.com/sfu-ireceptor/api)
 - a script to load data into the database
 - some test data